-- (1) An MCD exempt lifetime mortgage; or - (2) (other than (1)), a regulated mortgage contract or an article 3(1)(b) credit agreement under which: - (a) entry into the mortgage is restricted to older customers above a specified age; and - (b) the lender -may or may not specify a mortgage term, but will not seek full repayment of the loan (including interest, if any, outstanding) until the occurrence of one or more of the specified life events; and - (c) while the customer continues to occupy the mortgaged land as his main residence: - (i) no instalment repayments of the capital and no payment of interest on the capital (other than interest charged when all or part of the capital is repaid voluntarily by the customer), are due or capable of becoming due; or - (ii) although interest payments may become due, no full or partial repayment of the capital is due or capable of becoming due; or - (iii) although interest payments and partial repayment of the capital may become due, no full repayment of the capital is due or capable of becoming due. - (a) entry into the mortgage is restricted to borrowers of a specified age; and - (b) the mortgage lender does not generally specify a period at the end of which the amount borrowed (plus interest, if any, outstanding) must be repaid, and while the customer continues to occupy the mortgaged land as his main residence: - (i) no instalment repayments of the capital and no payment of interest on the capital (other than interest charged when all or part of the capital is repaid voluntarily by the customer), are due or capable of becoming due; or
+- (1) an MCD exempt lifetime mortgage; or - (2) (other than in (1)), a regulated mortgage contract or an article 3(1)(b) credit agreement under which: - (a) entry into the mortgage is restricted to older customers above a specified age; and - (b) the mortgage lender does not generally specify a period at the end of which the amount borrowed (plus interest, if any, outstanding) must be repaid, and while the customer continues to occupy the mortgaged land as his main residence: - the lender may or may not specify a mortgage term, but will not seek full repayment of the loan (including interest, if any, outstanding) until the occurrence of one or more of the specified life events; and - (i) no instalment repayments of the capital and no payment of interest on the capital (other than interest charged when all or part of the capital is repaid voluntarily by the customer), are due or capable of becoming due; or - (ii) although interest payments may become due, no full or partial repayment of the capital is due or capable of becoming due; or while the customer continues to occupy the mortgaged land as their main residence: - (i) the death of the customer; or no instalment repayments of the capital and no payment of interest on the capital (other than interest charged when all or part of the capital is repaid voluntarily by the customer), are due or capable of becoming due; or - (ii) the customer enters into long term care; or although interest payments may become due, no full or partial repayment of the capital is due or capable of becoming due; or - (iii) the customer moves into sheltered accommodation or residential care; or although interest payments and partial repayment of the capital may become due, no full repayment of the capital is due or capable of becoming due. - (iv) the customer acquires another dwelling for use as his main residence; or - (v) the customer chooses to repay all or part of the loan; or - (vi) The mortgage lender exercises its legal right to take possession of the mortgaged land under the terms of the contract. - (ii) Non- regulated loans: 'Lifetime mortgage' (columns 5 to 8)